mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 ### Packaging It ###

 Your program is packaged like any other extension for a Mozilla-based application, as a XPI file.
-The Jetpack SDK simplifies the packaging process by generating this file for you.
+The Add-on SDK simplifies the packaging process by generating this file for you.

 <span class="aside"> Each Jetpack program (such as an add-on) gets a